IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :FileFixityChecksumAlgorithm
 ++++++++++++++++++++++++++++

-The Dataverse software calculates checksums for uploaded files so that users can determine if their file was corrupted via upload or download.
+The Dataverse Software calculates checksums for uploaded files so that users can determine if their file was corrupted via upload or download.
 This is sometimes called "file fixity": https://en.wikipedia.org/wiki/File_Fixity

 The default checksum algorithm used is MD5 and should be sufficient for establishing file fixity.
 "SHA-1", "SHA-256" and "SHA-512" are alternate values for this setting.
 For example: